experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 TableResultAssert.assertThat(result.getTableResult("Customers")).compareOutputWithCsv("/file/example-customer-result.csv");
 ```

-**Note:** Do take note that TableResultAssert read the result using stream method.
-Therefore, the reading of records have to be from top to bottom.
-The following code snippet will throw `IllegalArgumentExcepttion`
+**Note:** Do take note that TableResultAssert reads the result using the stream method.
+Therefore, the reading of records has to be from top to bottom.
+The following code snippet will throw an `IllegalArgumentException`.

 ``` java
 TableResultAssert.assertThat(result.getTableResult("tbl1")).hasValuesAtRow(10L , Arrays.asList("a", "1", "true"));